huyenpham2995/python2sre/binaryQueue/README.md

 please update the file by removing the binaries that are completed (succeeded or failed) and moving all the queued binaries to the top of file (sorted by creation time)

 ### Thoughts
+- Only kept line when the status is `running` or `queued`
+- Did to convert the string to datetime object to sort.
+- Use dictionary with time as key, the whole line as value.
+- Can time be exactly the same?
+If yes, the value should be an array.

 ### Pseudocode
+- Check file validity
+- Go through each line:
+    - Split line by space.
+    - Pass if status is `failed` or `succeeded`.
+    - Else add the line into the dictionary, with element 1 + 2 as key and the whole line as value.
+- Sort the dictionary by key
+- Write to output file

 ### BigO
+- Go through each line: O(N)
+- Sort dictionary: O(NlogN)